skip405/generator-posw/README.md

 and that's it, just a Plain Old Semantic Website.

 ## Grunt tasks

 There are three powerful Grunt tasks that are pre-configured for you:

 ### ``grunt``

-The default task will [wire your Bower dependencies](https://github.com/stephenplusplus/grunt-wiredep), compile the default sass
+The default task will [wire your Bower dependencies](https://github.com/stephenplusplus/grunt-wiredep), compile the [default sass](https://github.com/gruntjs/grunt-contrib-sass) files, supply the needed [vendor prefixes](https://github.com/nDmitry/grunt-autoprefixer) for some CSS properties and will [watch for changes](https://github.com/gruntjs/grunt-contrib-watch) to the files.

+### ``build``

+The ``build`` task will create the ``build`` folder and copy the source files there making them production ready.
+Making HTML from PHP (if you choose PHP, otherwise grunt will copy the source files), concating Bower dependencies into one file and uglifying it, optimizing images using [``grunt-contrib-imagemin``](https://github.com/gruntjs/grunt-contrib-imagemin) and so on.
+Do make sure to open at least one file to check if the paths to files are correct, which they should be :)

+### ``pack``

+The ``pack`` task will make a fresh build, then compress it into a zipball with a name ``<projectSlug>.<dd-mm-yyy>.zip`` and put it into the ``archives`` folder.

 ## PHP

 As it's said in the features description you can choose to code in PHP.
-You'll have to set up a PHP interpreter.

-### Getting To Know POSW
+It will add [grunt-php2html](https://github.com/bezoerb/grunt-php2html) task to convert PHP to HTML when running the ``build`` task.
+Make sure you carefully set up the ``php-cgi`` binary for your system.

+In order to just open the coded PHP in the browser you need a PHP interpreter.
+It may come from a WAMP, MAMP, XAMPP or any other ..AMP of your choice.
+Besides, if you use [PHPStorm](https://www.jetbrains.com/phpstorm/), you can set this up even fancier.

+If you have any troubles making PHP work for you, please fire an issue and I'll do my best to help, if I can.

 ## License